SiChiTong/ACCR/README.md

 # TODO
-At this beginning level, we still have a lot of works needs to be done.
-Here are some short-term goal:
+At this beginning level, we still have a lot of works need to be done.
+Here are some short-term goals:
 * The current version mixed up the simulation and the algorithms, will update a new version later
 * All algorithms need further improvement
 * The physical model has some setup problem in the simulation